Baby cage

 A baby cage was a bed in a wire cage suspended from city apartment windows.
-The "health cage", as it was initially called, was invented by Mrs. Robert C Lafferty to provide babies with fresh air and sunshine while living in crowded cities.
+The "health cage", as it was initially called, was invented by Mrs. Robert C. Lafferty to provide babies with fresh air and sunshine while living in crowded cities.

 History

 In the early 1900s, many open air schools were built as an attempt to combat the widespread rise of tuberculosis.
-The belief that open air and ventilation were key in fighting the epidemic, inspired the creation of baby cages.
+The belief that open air and ventilation were key in fighting the epidemic inspired the creation of baby cages.

-In 1906, according to the recommendations of a doctor who insisted on the need of fresh air for babies, Eleanor Roosevelt, a 21-year old mother living in New York, attached a wooden basket with wire grid to the outside of her window as a place for Anna, her first child born the same year, to nap.
-Even though Eleanor was following the same doctor's advice to leave babies crying, the neighbourhood, alerted by the wailing of the child, threatened to report the mother to the New York Society for Prevention of Cruelty toward Children.
-In later years, after becoming the spouse of the 32nd President of the United States, Eleanor reported how she was shocked by the reaction of the neighbours, saying she thought she was just being a modern mother.
+In 1908, according to the recommendations of a doctor who insisted on the need of fresh air for babies, Eleanor Roosevelt attached "a kind of box with wire on the sides and top" to the outside of one of her back windows in her New York home as a place for Anna, her first child born the same year, during her morning naps.
+Even though Roosevelt was following the same doctor's advice to leave babies crying, the neighbourhood, alerted by the wailing of the child, threatened to report the mother to the New York Society for Prevention of Cruelty toward Children.
+In later years Roosevelt reported how she was shocked by the reaction of the neighbours, saying she thought she was just being a modern mother.

-Eleanor Roosevelt wrote in her autobiography that in 1908 she had placed her daughter Anna in "a kind of box with wire on the sides and top" out of one of her back windows during her morning naps.
-She writes she did so because fresh air was necessary.

 In 1922, a patent application about a "portable baby cage" has been submitted by Emma Read.
 This cage was intended to be suspended on the external edge of a window, in which the baby would be placed.